EarthScope/rover/docs/commands.md

     rover download file [path]

-If given a URL, download a single request (typically for a day) to the given path, ingest and index it.
+`Rover download` downloads a single request, typically for a day, from a URL to a given path.
+The downloaded data is ingested and indexed into the local repository.
 If no path is given then a temporary file is created and deleted after use.
-Rover treats the argument as a URL if it contains the characters "://".
+Rover treats the argument as a URL if it contains the characters "://". `rover retrieve` generates workers that call `rover download` in the terminal.

-The url should be for a Data Select service, and should not request data that spans multiple calendar days.
+The URL must be for a Data Select service, and can not request data that spans multiple calendar days.

-If given a file name, POST that file to URL given by the `dataselect-url` configuration parameter, download the response to the given path,  ingest and index it.
+File arguments are sent as POST to the URL set in the `dataselect-url` configuration parameter.
+Requested data are downloaded to the path argument, ingested and indexed.
 If no path is given then a temporary file is created and deleted after use.

-This task is the main low-level task called in the processing pipeline (it calls ingest and index as needed).
-Because of this, to reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.
+`download` is the main low-level task called in the processing pipeline.
+Each instances of download calls ingest and index as long as they are configured as true.
+To reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.

 ##### Significant Parameters